-The tax system in Georgia is very interesting for both companies and individuals.
-According to the World Economic Forum's Global Competitiveness Report, Georgia is the ninth lowest-taxed economy in the world.
-Here are some of the important points that may interest you.
+The tax system in Georgia is interesting for both companies and individuals.
+Below are some of the main points that may interest you.

-- Companies registered in Georgia are subject to a single corporation tax of 15% on their profits.
-But if the profits are reinvested in the company, it is O% tax.
+- Companies registered in Georgia are subject to a unique tax of 15% on their profits.
+But, if the profits are reinvested in the company, the tax will be 0%.